Youth athlete performance & resilience

 Behaviour and habit formation

-My academic research focusses on adolescent brain development and nutrition, and I have been recognized as a leader in this field, including presenting at TEDxSydney on the topic of adolescent nutrition and brain health.
-As well as my work with adults and adolescents, I have provided education into the link between nutrition, mental health and performance to Olympic athletes, legal experts and presented talks at multiple mental health conferences and congresses.
+The teenage brain is a work in progress - dynamically developing enhanced social, emotional and cognitive skills that set the stage for adulthood.
+My academic research focusses on adolescent brain development and the influence of nutrition.
+I have been recognized as a leader in this field, including presenting at TEDxSydney on the topic of adolescent nutrition and brain health.
+I have been fortunate to work with Olympic athletes, gyms, schools and high performance teams, as well as present talks at multiple mental health conferences and appear on many podcasts.

 -